LGPS aggregated Scheme Account as at 31 March

 The charts, analysis and general commentary are based on the face accounts, or broad ‘high-level’ figures.
 Analysis of account notes demonstrated variations in depth of reporting and subjective interpretation of some accounting classifications.

-These findings in analysing the more detailed notes sections of the annual reports have been shared with CIPFA and DCLG in order to support their work in improving guidance on annual report and accounts and collection of SF3 data.
-The information may also be used by the shadow LGPS advisory board sub committees to help establish baseline datasets and to build on comparable metrics for assessing the financial health of each individual fund and the scheme as a whole.
+These findings in analysing the more detailed notes sections of the annual reports will be shared with CIPFA and DLUHC in order to support their work in improving guidance on annual report and accounts and collection of SF3 data.
+The information may also be used by the LGPS Advisory Board sub committees to help establish baseline datasets and to build on comparable metrics for assessing the financial health of each individual fund and the scheme as a whole.